SwiftKickMobile/SwiftMessages/README.md

 Any of the built-in SwiftMessages views can be displayed by calling the SwiftMessages APIs from within observable object, a button action closure, etc. However, SwiftMessages can also display your custom SwiftUI views.

-The first step is to define a type that conforms to `MessageViewConvertible`.
-This would typically be a struct containing the message data to display:
+Take the following message view and companion data model:

 ````swift
 struct DemoMessage: Identifiable {